AJMansfield/Intelligence-Core-Public/kttu02.md

   and hair color seems to follow a similar gamut, with the addition of whites, greys, and blacks.
 Several of them also have a contrasting stripe of differently-colored hair in the middle of their head.

-Although actually, as you look again, beneath the mud and grime your group has nearly the same level of variation.
+Although, as you look again, beneath the mud and grime your group has nearly the same level of variation.

-You continue following the group, but rather than going to the entrance straight ahead, they instead turn left, following the now-paved road around the dome.
+You continue to follow your group, but rather than going to the entrance straight ahead, they instead turn left, following the now-paved road around the dome.
 Far above you you're able to spot a work crew performing some kind of maintenance on the dome.